KrabCode/Fractal/README.md

 - Windows Smart Screen may complain.
 Just click on 'more info' and let it through.
 - If it can't start at all and the error says "CLR", download and install .NET 4.6:
   - https://www.microsoft.com/en-us/download/details.aspx?id=53344
 - If you put the app under a lot of stress, it will stop responding.
-Be prepared to ALT+SHIFT+ESC your way out.
+Be prepared to CTRL+SHIFT+ESC your way out.

 Example results:
 - http://i.imgur.com/NP2d7Fg.mp4